Enable visitors to save and access their payment, shipping, and order information.

 - We can't help your account holders directly.

-- It isn’t possible to change an account holder's email address or password on their behalf.
+- It's not possible to change an account holder's email address or password on their behalf.

 - Customers, members, and donors can only reset their password when they try to log into their account before checkout.
 The option to reset their password doesn't appear on the checkout page.

-We've prepared information you can add to your website as a start.
+We've prepared a sample message you can add to your website as a start.
 You can also update your policies to include this information.

 Account holders who forget their passwords